 Now…

-It’s not quite clear how much breeding and how much time it took, but eventually they decided that they’d created their royal mascot and viola!
+It’s not entirely clear how much breeding and time it took, but eventually, they decided they’d created their royal mascot, and viola!
 The Weimaraner, sometimes called the German Weimaraner, was born.
+Then in 1943, the American Kennel Club first recognized the Weimaraner as an official breed.
+There are also several Weimaraner clubs like the Weimaraner Club of Great Britain and America.

 If you think of a classic hunting dog, the image in your head is probably a dog that looks like the Weimaraner.
-These deep-chested dogs look like they should be on a permanent duck hunting mission—or a bigger mission like that of deer or bear hunting.
+These deep-chested dogs should be on a permanent duck hunting mission—or a bigger mission like deer or bear hunting.
 He’s got a strong yet somewhat sleek body, floppy ears, a long muzzle, and a short-haired coat.

 He’s usually…